Introduction

 5. Regular Review and Adjustment of Financial Plans

-• Importance of Monitoring: Regularly review your financial plan to ensure it aligns with your changing goals, life situations, and economic conditions.
+- Importance of Monitoring: Regularly review your financial plan to ensure it aligns with your goals and reflects any changes in your personal or professional life.

 III.
 Financial Planning Tools and Resources